LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/others/LocalDeepSeekWithRAG/LocalDeepSeekWithRAG.md

 ### Introduction

 DeepSeek, a Chinese AI firm, is disrupting the industry with its low-cost, open source  large language models, challenging U.S. tech giants.
 It has shown high performance in mathematic, coding, English and Chinese Conversation.
 The DeepSeek-R1 model  is opensource ( MIT License ).
-This article explores the detailed steps to deploy the DeepSeek-R1:7B LLM model on a Windows laptop with an NVIDIA RTX 3060 (12GB GPU) to create a customized AI-powered chatbot or a program code generator using knowledge database Retrieval-Augmented Generation (RAG) and do a simple comparison between the normal LLM answer and RAG answer.
+This article will explore the detailed steps to deploy the DeepSeek-R1:7B LLM model on a Windows laptop with an NVIDIA RTX 3060 (12GB GPU) to create a customized AI-powered chatbot or a program code generator using knowledge database Retrieval-Augmented Generation (RAG) and do a simple comparison between the normal LLM answer and RAG answer.

-- For the AI customer service chatbot, we want it to provide information based on company product documentation, making it a powerful tool for internal knowledge management and customer support.
+- For the **AI customer service chatbot**, we want it to provide information based on company product documentation, making it a powerful tool for internal knowledge management and customer support.
-- For the code generator, we want it to assist in software development by generating code snippets based on existing program APIs or importing functions from a customized library.
+- For the **AI program code generator**,, we want it to assist in software development by generating code snippets based on existing program APIs or importing functions from a customized library.

 To implement this project, we will use four key tools: